Kixiron/lasso/README.md

 let rodeo = Arc::new(ThreadedRodeo::default());
 let key = rodeo.get_or_intern("Hello, world!");

-// Easily retrieve the value of the key and find the key for values assert_eq!("Hello, world!", rodeo.resolve(&key));
+// Easily retrieve the value of a key and find the key for values assert_eq!("Hello, world!", rodeo.resolve(&key));
 assert_eq!(Some(key), rodeo.get("Hello, world!"));